100+ video editing terms you need to know

 The a-roll is the main source of audio and video and typically focuses on the primary characters or subjects.

 The action safe area is the outer edge of visibility on a TV.
-Some news stations use the “action safe area” to display border graphics or tickers.
+Some news stations use it to display border graphics or tickers.

 An alpha channel adds a transparency map to your video footage.
-This allows you to adjust the transparency levels for different areas of your video.
+This allows you to adjust the transparency levels for different areas of your video so that you can create a specific look or effect.

 Ambient sound is any noise that exists in an environment.
 For example, a car driving by or a bird chirping while recording a video.